Skip to main content

 are now open

-Strategic cooperation between Australia-Japan strategic cooperation has become an increasingly important pursuit for both countries.
+Strategic cooperation between Australia and Japan has become an increasingly important pursuit for both countries.
 Beginning with the 2007 Joint Declaration on Security Cooperation (JDSC) and reflected in the elevation of the relationship to a Special Strategic Partnership in 2014 and the issuing of an updated JDSC in 2022, the two countries have taken their relationship from strength to strength.
 Such has been the success of these efforts that Australia and Japan now regard one another as their most important strategic partner after the United States.

 Yet sustaining that momentum over the long term will require building a deeper mutual understanding between the political and strategic communities in both countries.
 The success of those efforts will rest largely on strengthening people-to-people ties, and particularly fostering connections between emerging Australian and Japanese thought leaders who will carry the relationship forward in the coming decades.